Shiori: There are limits to everything.

 - Adaptational Heroism: Light is given a more sympathetic motive here.
 In the manga and anime, Light was The Perfectionist who could only deal with the fact that he accidentally killed someone by reasoning that it was okay, since the dude was an asshole, and that it's okay to kill criminal.
 Here, his Protagonist Journey to Villain involves the law being held on a Broken Pedestal.
 That being said, he still ends up Jumping Off the Slippery Slope more quickly than his manga/anime counterpart.

 - Adaptational Villainy: In the original manga, Takuo Shibumaru (Light's second victim when he was testing the notebook out) was a lecherous asshole who sexually harassed a woman but never went further than teasing.
 In the anime, he was trying to rape her, likely so we wouldn't feel bad when he dies.
-Taken to an even more extreme level here, where he's a sadistic, remorseless murderer and definitely deserved to die.
+Taken to an even more extreme level here, where he's a sadistic, remorseless serial killer (All Victims being children, mind you), who openly brags about getting away with his crimes without prosecution and definitely deserved to die.

 - Age Lift: In most adaptations, Light first finds the Death Note during his last year of High School.
 In this version, he is already in college and recently passed the bar exam.